Best Foundation for Memory Foam Mattresses

 - Can be used with existing bed furniture

-This bed has a standard 6.3-inch floor clearance and weighs approximately 75 lbs, giving the user decent storage space underneath the bed.
-The wooden frame queen and king models can hold up to 500 lbs.
+This bed has a standard 6.3-inch floor clearance, giving the user decent storage space underneath the bed.
+The wooden frame queen and king models can hold up to 700 lbs.

 The Colby bed comes in twin, full, queen, and king sizes and is made in China.
 It does require assembly, but all tools are included.
 It does not need a box spring.
 You can place a memory foam mattress directly on the foundation without fear of losing support because the slats are three inches apart.

 This bed comes with a 30-day return policy and an optional three or five-year protection plan.

 Colby Upholstered Platform